Gentianales: Distribution

 Species of this order are found in moist climates around the world.
 They are most common in tropical regions.

 Uses

 Many gentianales contain toxic compounds and species have a variety of uses.
 Some species are also grown ornamentally.
 Well-known members of Gentianales are coffee, frangipani, Gardenia, gentian, oleander, and periwinkle.

-Some Gentianales species have been used in traditional medicine in rural southeastern Asia countries.
-Gelsemium sempervirens has been used in Chinese medicine in conditions such as anxiety, migraines/headaches, and neuralgia.
-Gelsemium elegans has been used in rheumatoid arthritis pain, neuropathic pain, skin ulcers, and even cancers.
+Certain species belonging to the order Gentianales have been used in traditional medicine in rural southeastern Asia countries.
+Gelsemium sempervirens has been used in North American folk medicine to treat conditions such as anxiety, migraines/headaches, and neuralgia, while Gelsemium elegans has been used in China to treat rheumatoid arthritis pain, neuropathic pain, skin ulcers, and even cancers.

 The compounds found in some species are used in the synthesis of modern medicines.
 Cinchona trees, for example, are a source of quinine, which is used to treat malaria.
 Vinblastine, which has anti-tumor properties as it disrupts cell division, is used in chemotherapy.
 It is extracted from the Madagascar periwinkle.